salviadivinorum/baader/README.md

 # Web app - identify youngest/oldest person

-Table contains 20 records of persons.
-The task is to COLOR THE LINES of grid by people age.
-YELLOW is youngest, RED is oldest person in database.
-After every table edit - KEEP COLORS ACTUAL.
-Databse is stored localy into PC localStorage.
+The table contains 20 records of people.
+The task is to COLOR THE LINES OF GRID according to the ages of the people.
+YELLOW is the youngest and red is the OLDEST person in the database.
+After every table edit, keep the colors up-to-date.
+The database is stored locally in the PC's local storage.

-Fronted only app written in HTML+CSS+JavaScript (+ functions from z JQuery), conatins Kendo UI Grid component, AngularJS is not used here.
+Fronted only app written in HTML+CSS+JavaScript (+ functions from z JQuery), conatins Kendo UI Grid component, AngularJS is not used.

 Run
 -------------------------